Amel-Marduk

-Amel-Marduk, originally named Nabu-shum-ukin, was not Nebuchadnezzar's eldest son, nor the oldest living son at the time of his appointment as crown prince and heir.
-It is not clear why Amel-Marduk was appointed by his father as successor, particularly since there appears to have been altercations between the two, possibly involving an attempt by Amel-Marduk to take the throne while his father was still alive.
+Amel-Marduk, originally named Nabu-shum-ukin, was not Nebuchadnezzar's eldest son nor the oldest living son at his appointment as crown prince and heir.
+It is not clear why Amel-Marduk was appointed by his father as successor, mainly since there appear to have been altercations between the two, possibly involving an attempt by Amel-Marduk to take the throne while his father was still alive.
 After the conspiracy, Amel-Marduk was imprisoned, possibly together with Jeconiah, the captured king of Judah.
-Nabu-shum-ukin changed his name to Amel-Marduk upon his release, possibly in reverence of the god Marduk to whom he had prayed.
+Nabu-shum-ukin changed his name to Amel-Marduk upon his release, possibly in reverence for the god Marduk.

 Amel-Marduk is remembered mainly for releasing Jeconiah after 37 years of imprisonment.
-Amel-Marduk is also known to have conducted some building work in Babylon, and possibly elsewhere, though the extent of his projects is unclear.
-The Babylonians appear to have resented his rule, as Babylonian sources from after his reign describe him as incompetent.
-In 560 BC, he was overthrown and murdered by his brother-in-law Neriglissar who thereafter ruled as king.
+Amēl-Marduk is also known to have conducted some building work in Babylon, and possibly elsewhere, though the extent of his projects is unclear.
+The Babylonians appear to have resented his rule, as Babylonian sources after his reign describe him as incompetent.
+In 560 BCE, he was overthrown and murdered by his brother-in-law Neriglissar, who thereafter ruled as king.